A payday loan, also called a small amount loan, lets you borrow up to $2,000. You have between 16 days and one year to pay it back.

 No interest loan

-- You must have a Health Care Card or a Pensioner Concession Card or an after-tax income below $45,000.
+- or have a Health Care Card or a Pension Card,

-- You only repay what you borrow.
-There is no interest, fees or charges.
+You only repay what you borrow.
+There is no interest or fees.

 See no interest loans for how to get one.